-Spinal muscular atrophy (SMA) patients may be intimidated by the thought of travel, but several ideas can make traveling easier for people with SMA.
+Spinal muscular atrophy (SMA) patients may be intimidated by the thought of travel, but proper preparation can make traveling easier.

-Patients’ should consider taking nonstop flights whenever possible to avoid transit hassles.
+Patients should consider taking nonstop flights whenever possible to avoid transit hassles.
 Checking the airline’s website for any information on “traveling with special needs” can be helpful.
 The airline should be informed about specific requirements such as needing an aisle seat or assistance with boarding.
 All necessary documents should be carried along to avoid problems.
-A neck support oe cushions can make the flight more comfortable.
+A neck support or cushions can make the flight more comfortable.

 On the day of travel, arrive early at the airport to avoid delays.
 Wheelchairs need to be checked in with the rest of the baggage, so batteries must be removed or disconnected.
 Individuals with special needs often receive priority boarding, so reaching the gate early is a good idea.

 Road travel can be made easier by renting a wheelchair-accessible van, which is especially designed to accommodate disabled people sitting in a wheelchair.
 A disabled parking permit should be displayed to avoid parking fines.
 The car or van must be fitted with special equipment to fulfill the patient’s needs, including a wheelchair ramp, Hoyer lift, four-point tie-downs and raised roof to accommodate a wheelchair-bound person.
 Also include an emergency medical kit, specific medications and equipment .